1st United States Sharpshooters: Selection of recruits

-Hiram C. Berdan of New York state created the Sharpshooters.
-Berdan began recruiting men for the first Sharpshooter regiment in 1861.
+Hiram C. Berdan began recruiting men for the first Sharpshooter regiment in 1861.
 He recruited men from New York City and Albany and from the states of New Hampshire, Vermont, Michigan and Wisconsin.

 The volunteer recruits had to pass a marksmanship test in order to qualify to be a member of the Sharpshooters; each man had to be able to place ten shots in a circle of 10 in in diameter from 200 yd away.
 The shots were to be accurate enough so that the average distance of them all would be 5 inches (127 mm) or less from the center of the target.
 They used a piece of string to measure from the center point to each bullet hole.
 The accumulated distance for all the shots on this string could measure no more than 50 inches (127 cm) long.
 They were allowed to choose a rifle and position of their preference for the test.
 A man eligible to be a Sharpshooter had to possess a keen eye, steady hands and a great deal of training and skill with a rifle.
 In addition to that, for a man to be a Sharpshooter, it took cool nerves in order to be able to estimate their target carefully, determine the high trajectory needed and to take in consideration the effect that any current wind may have.